I went to sleep angry.

 And then it changed again and said:

-1 HARROW & WEALDSTONE 1 MIN
+1 HARROW & WEALDSTONE 1 MINAnd then he was almost hit by a train.

 **STAND BACK TRAIN APPROACHING**